Codeinwp/caresland-free/tags/1.0/readme.txt

 Tested up to:		3.6

-Caresland Lite
+Caresland

 == Description ==

-Caresland Lite is a a easily customizable WordPress Theme designed for kindergartens or other websites about activities with children.
+Caresland is a a easily customizable WordPress Theme designed for kindergartens or other websites about activities with children.

 = License =